vitoralvesr/blog-draft/README.md

 **Quickstart**

+Get a tagged commit version (master is currently unstable).

 On windows you need a working node-gyp for building bcrypt.
 Achieve that by installing [the miraculous windows build tools](https://github.com/felixrieseberg/windows-build-tools).